lichess-org/lila-gif/README.md

 ![Sprite](/theme/sprite.gif)

 All thats left to do at runtime, is copying sprites and Gif encoding.
+More than 95% of the rendering time is spent in LZW compression.

 For animated games, frames only contain the changed squares on transparent background.
 The example below is the last frame of the animation.